 As shared earlier this year, we have invested in refurnishing and reorganizing every bunkhouse in camp.
 Our new setup involves bunk beds only, set up around the perimeter of each bunk, leaving the center of the bunk empty.
 This open bunk layout will ensure a more organized and clean layout while affording a more enhanced community feel.
 Below is a detailed list of what storage space will be available for each child — and how you can best plan for this setup:

-Personal Cubby: Each camper will be assigned to a dedicated wooden cubby unit.
-Each unit has five large cubbies, with the inside of each cubby measuring 19” wide x 12.75” tall.
-These cubbies are typically used to store clothing, linen, and towels.
-Boys should NOT bring clothes on hangers as their clothing is folded into the cubbies.
-Girls have limited hanging space available in their bunkhouses and should bring hangers if they’d like to hang clothing.
+Personal Cubby: Each camper is assigned to one dedicated wooden cubby unit.
+Each unit has five large shelves, with each shelf measuring 19” wide x 12.75” tall x 16“ deep.
+Cubbies are used to store clothing, linen, and towels.
+Boys should not bring clothes on hangers as their clothing is folded into cubbies.
+Girls have limited hanging space and should pack hangers if they’d like to hang clothing.

-Other Storage: In addition to the personal cubby and under-bed storage, please note the following: Campers like to bring plastic drawers to store loose items, socks, and underwear.
-ONLY the small 3-drawer (approx. max of 25” x 12” x 14”) units are allowed.
-Laundry must be placed in laundry bags.
+Other Storage: Campers like to bring plastic drawers to store loose items, socks, and underwear.
+ONLY the smaller 3-drawer unit (approx. 12” wide x 25” tall x 14“ deep) is permitted.
+Additionally, laundry must be placed in laundry bags.
 Please do not send pop-up laundry bins.
-As discussed above, shoes will be stored underneath the bed.
-There is no place for hanging organizers.
-We will providing porch storage space for sports equipment and water bottle / gatorade cases.
+Finally, shoes are to be stored underneath the bed.
+There is no place for hanging shoe organizers.

 NOTES ON NOSH